-This plan utilizes a roadway from the Parks Highway to Watana dam along the south side of the river.
-Current construction planning using this access plan is based on materials such as cement and steel being brought into the state through Whittier on rail cars.
+This plan utilizes roadway from the Parks Highway to Watana Dam along the South side of the River.
+Current construction planning using this access plan is based on materials such as cement and steel being brought with the State through Whittier on rail cars.
 Food and other camp supplies would be imported through Anchorage via container, and fuel directly from Kenai to Anchorage via existing pipeline.
 All materials and supplies would be carried by rail to a rail head and storage area at Gold Creek.
-At Gold Creek materials would be transferred to trucks for transport to the site.
+At Gold Creek materials would be transfered to trucks for transport to the site.
 The remainder of materials and supplies would be transported by truck from the Parks Highway.
 An alternative for fuel would be rail haul from the refinery at North Pole, Alaska.